 The #1 best paddock boot out there is the Ariat Heritage Breeze Zip Boot.
 It’s the one I’ve had for almost 10 years now.

 I don’t take care of them at all pretty much.
-I’ve never cleaned the leather properly and I usually don’t wipe them down after riding in the mud or working around the barn in the Spring or Fall when it’s basically just mud and water everywhere in Canada.
+I’ve never cleaned the leather properly and I usually don’t wipe them down after riding in the mud or working around the barn in the Spring or Fall.
+I know that’s especially bad, because it’s basically just mud and water everywhere in Canada!

-They still have kept they’re shape, they haven’t cracked and they’re super comfortable.
+They still have kept their shape, they haven’t cracked and they’re super comfortable.

 You can pair them with the Breeze Half Chaps as well.